 Like Graham, G3XYX I have visited the Stenigot site in Lincolnshire wolds (in itself an incredibly beautiful place) – sadly only one dish remains now.
 Possible club talk if anyone knows a speaker…?

-14th Feb Woodford Park meeting is a chance for us to catch up on the various projects/activities we’re up to – in particular any follow ups to the Great Construction Contest but not limited to that.
+14th Feb Woodford Park meeting is a chance for us to catch up on the

 If you’d like a short (5 minute or so) slot let me know.